FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.12 The "Gender" Data Type

-The `Gender` data type defines a conclusion about the gender of a person.
+The `Gender` data type defines a gender of a person.

 ### identifier